 Failure to comply with reporting requirements and to submit the required forms in a timely manner may result in an expenditure disallowance or a delay in any continuation funding.

-Closeout documents are to be submitted to NLM via eRA Commons no later than 90 days after the project end period.
-A final FFR is required for any grant that is terminated, transferred to a new grantee, or any award which will not be extended through award of a new competitive segment.
-Grantees are required to electronically submit the final FFR through the eRA Commons (https://commons.era.nih.gov/commons).
-Other reports such as a Final Progress Report (FPR) and a Final Invention Statement (FIS) may also be required as part of the closeout process.
+The requirement for timely closeout of grant awards is the recipients responsibility.
+The Final or Interim Research Performance Progress Report and the Final Invention Statement (HHS 568) must be submitted to NLM via eRA Commons no later than 120 days after the project period end date.
+A final Federal Financial Report (FFR) is required for any grant that is terminated, transferred to a new grantee, or any award which will not be extended through award of a new competitive segment.
+Recipients are required to electronically submit the final FFR no later than 120 calendar days after the project period end through the eRA Commons (https://commons.era.nih.gov/commons).
+Recipients much also report grant disbursements data in the Payment Management System and ensure that all financial reporting is complete and consistent.

 Please see your Notice of Grant Award and the NIH Grants Policy Statement for specific reporting requirements.

-NIH also provides a central site that holds all forms & applications needed to apply for, administer, relinquish or terminate a grant or fellowship.
-For more information, please visit http://grants.nih.gov/grants/forms.htm.
+NIH also provides a central forms library that holds all forms & applications needed to apply for, administer, relinquish or terminate a grant or fellowship.
+For more information, please visit //grants.nih.gov/grants/forms.htm.

-JIT information is additional information that is requested in advance of any awarding decisions.
+JIT information is additional competing application information that is requested after review, when the application is under consideration for fuding.
+However, a JIT request is NOT a Notice of Award, nor should it be constructed as an indicator of possible award.
 JIT information is requested by NLM and submitted through the JIT link available in eRA Commons.
-The most common JIT information requested by NLM includes, but are not limited to updated Other Support information, Human and Animal subject related Assurances, Training and Certifications.
+The most common JIT information requested by NLM includes, but is not limited to updated Other Support information for key personnel, Human Subjects and Vertebrate Animal related Assurances, Training and Certifications.

 NLM grants use two budget models, categorical and modular.